Jessica Kaplan of Orange 142 Shares Inside Knowledge

 CS: Are there any tactics that you deployed that delivered unexpected or surprising results?

 JK: One example that comes to mind for our client, Pigeon Forge, is their annual Chuck Wagon Cook-Off event.
-As our focus was to build our TikTok audience, I saw an opportunity to increase on-site social media coverage and provide fans with an inside look they had never seen before.
+As our focus was on building our TikTok audience, I saw an opportunity to increase on-site social media coverage and give fans an inside look they had never seen before.
 We had a hunch that content would perform well, though the results were overwhelmingly positive.

-We saw tremendous engagement and views across posts, leading us to our biggest social media fan growth in years.
+We saw tremendous engagement and views across posts, resulting in our biggest social media fan growth in years.
 On TikTok, we gained about 25,000 followers, and on Instagram, we added approximately 15,000 followers and received millions of views overall.
 Because of this success, we now craft a dedicated social media strategy around the event to entertain and engage our fans while reaching new audiences.

 CS: That’s amazing!
 Final question: What prompted you to specialize in social and influencer campaigns?